adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 ## Add and configure the Cucumber Maven dependency

-In order to run the test specification, we need a few dependencies in the pom.xml:
+In order to run the test specification, we need a few dependencies in the `pom.xml`:
 ```xml
 <dependency>
    <groupId>io.cucumber</groupId>